luckytyphlosion/custom-src-client/README.md

 Content provided by the API is licensed under [CC-BY-NC 4.0](https://creativecommons.org/licenses/by-nc/4.0/).

 ## Notes for the current version
+To use the client, download the files (either through git or GitHub zip download) and open index.html in your preferred browser.

 Right now, there is no rate limiting built-in to the client to account for the API throttling.
 Users should be aware that the API accepts **100 requests per minute**.
 The client currently will perform a number of API calls equivalent to the following formula: